 The studio is on Lincoln Avenue, about two blocks north of Irving Park Road (just south of Berteau Avenue).
 The mailing address is: Lincoln Square Pottery Studio Learning Center 4150 N. Lincoln Ave.
 Chicago, IL 60618

 Lincoln Square Pottery Studio Learning Center is a 2,000-square-foot studio that offers ceramics instruction.
 Twelve wheel-throwing workstations, with two rows of six stations facing each other, form the hub of the studio.
-Two high-fire electric kilns will allow students to transform their clay creations into finished pieces such as bowls and plates.
-Lincoln Square Pottery Studio Learning Center offers ceramic art supplies, including brushes, kits and glazes.
+Two high-fire electric kilns will allow students to transform their clay creations into finished pieces such as mugs, vases, bowls, and plates.
+Lincoln Square Pottery Studio Learning Center offers ceramic art supplies to our students, including brushes, kits and glazes.
 The studio supplies space for students to display and sell their art work for a minimal fee.
 Future offerings may include visiting artists; hand-building workshops; and firing, glazing and decorative techniques.

 LSPS-LC is staffed by the volunteers who are overlooked by the non-profit’s board members.

 The cost of the Beginning, Intermediate and Advanced Wheelthrowing, and Handbuilding are $300 each (which includes up to 100 lbs. of clay).
 The Independent Study session (that does not include clay supplies) costs $165.
-Children’s classes costs $160 (which includes up to 50 lbs. of clay).
+Teen Wheelthrowing class costs $200 (which includes up to 50 lbs. of clay).

 The Beginning, Handbuilding, Intermediate, and Advanced students are allocated up to 100 lbs of clay per 8-week class session.
 The clay comes in 12.5lb bags, and as more clay is needed students may simply ask for more during class time.
 The amounts of clay will be kept track of in the attendance book.
 The Independent Study students need to buy clay from the studio at $2 per pound.
 This price is to cover the cost of the clay, glazes, and firings, so that there are no extra loading or firing charges.
 If any of the handbuilding and wheelthrowing students need more than 100 lbs during a session they would pay the same price per pound.